What is Cash?

 Image: CFI’s Advanced Amazon Financial Modeling Course

 Cash in Financial Statements

 Cash plays an important role in the financial statements of a company.
 On the balance sheet, it appears as the first item at the top, since it’s a company’s most liquid asset.
 Companies often include “equivalents” in this category, which are money market funds and other short term investments that are easily convertible into cash.

 To reconcile the changes in cash over a period, accountants prepare a statement of cash flows, which shows all money that was generated and consumed by a business, ending with the net change in money at the bottom.

 Below is an example of Amazon’s 2017 balance sheet, where can see the amount recorded on the very first line of the statement.

 In economics, cash refers to money in the physical form, which includes all types of legal tender such as bills and coins.
 It is used as a reserve for making payments and is an important part of macroeconomic policies, including the money supply.

-Thank you for reading this guide.
+Thank you for reading CFI’s guide on what cash is.
 To help you prepare for a career as a world-class financial analyst, these additional resources will be helpful: